 If you are raising a preschooler, chances are your kid has started to insist on going to school dressed as a pirate or wearing dance clothes.
 Beyond how cute or unpractical these fashion statements might be, between two and four years of age, children start to express a need for independence and autonomy that is usually exteriorized around bath and dressing-time.

-Having a say in what to wear and choosing clothes is a safe form of self-expression, and your daughter’s way of showing you how much she has grown and all the wonderful things she is now capable of doing.
+Having a say in what to wear and choosing clothes is a safe form of self-expression, and your child’s way of showing you how much they have grown and all the wonderful things they are now capable of doing.
 Because this expression of autonomy and self-care is important to a child’s social and emotional development, here are some tips on how to allow liberty in the wardrobe, and avoid power-struggles with a preschooler that sees no wrong in going outside to build a snowman dressed like Aladdin.

-- Make sure the clothes buttons and zippers aren’t overly challenging for your little one’s hands to avoid overwhelming her.
-Encourage independent dressing, but nonetheless offer some help with small zippers, tricky buttons or shoe-laces to keep your child interested and not so frustrated that she won’t want to try it again.
+- Make sure the clothes buttons and zippers aren’t overly challenging for your little one’s hands to avoid overwhelming them.
+Encourage independent dressing, but nonetheless offer some help with small zippers, tricky buttons or shoe-laces to keep your child interested and not so frustrated that they won’t want to try it again.

-- Let your little girl have a say in shopping for her clothes.
+- Let your little one have a say in shopping for their clothes.
 Having your kid be invested in the clothes from the very beginning can make it easier to engage in getting dressed in them.
-For little kids, you can look for very comfortable clothes that include a figure or character your child loves.
+For little kids, you can look for very comfortable clothes that include a shape or character your child loves.